-This year, Pixar and Disney get back to originals with greater inclusion and diversity, Sony returns with another stylistic experiment from Oscar-winning producers Phil Lord and Chris Miller (“Spider-Man: Into the Spider-Verse”), and two-time Oscar nominee Tomm Moore of Cartoon Saloon (“Song of the Sea,” “The Secret of Kells”) tackles an Irish adventure about the secret of wolves.
+This year, Pixar gets back to originals with greater inclusion and diversity and two-time Oscar nominee Tomm Moore (“The Secret of Kells,” “Song of the Sea”) tackles an Irish adventure about the secret of wolves.

 Note: All release dates were accurate at this writing, but could change in response to the coronavirus.